Camper Covid-19 Guidelines (updated February 15, 2021)

 Campers will do hand washing/hand sanitizing every hour

-Our staff will sanitize commonly touched surfaces each hour, and deep clean each evening after the camp day ends
+Our staff will sanitize commonly touched surfaces before campers arrive and throughout the day, and deep clean each evening after the camp day ends

 We will utilize spreading out with outside play as much as possible for our big active games!

-During our inside rehearsal times, campers will have designated personal areas clearly marked to help maintain social distancing between children while they are rehearsing and socializing.
+During our inside rehearsal times, campers will have designated personal areas clearly marked to help maintain physical distancing between children while they are rehearsing and socializing.

 Camp activities have been tweaked to ensure kids can have a great time and be safe!